NVlabs/flip/cpp/README.md

 - If you want to use FLIP in your own project, it should suffice to use the header [FLIP.h](FLIP.h).
 Typical usage would be:
   ```
   #define FLIP_ENABLE_CUDA    // You need to define this if you want to run FLIP using CUDA.
 Otherwise, comment this out.
-  #include "FLIP.h"           // See the bottom of FLIP.h for 4 different FLIP::evaluate(...) functions that can be used.
+  #include "FLIP.h"           // See the bottom of FLIP.h for four different FLIP::evaluate(...) functions that can be used.

   void someFunction()
   {